strokinmasi/algorithm_visualizer/DEVLOG.md

 current goals, updated with every future log update :>

 - need to implement wall functionality
+- need to implement grid cleanup after a pathfinding alrgorithm has been run
 - need to implement material-ui
-- need to implement grid cleanup after every search algorithm run
+- need to write tests :(

 # LOGS